Nola tosses 7 scoreless in Phillies’ 6-2 win over Mets

 He walked Andrew McCutchen (batting just .184) with the bases loaded before allowing Hoskins — his average hovering around .200 all season — to rip his double.
 Hoskins scored on Bryce Harper’s head-first slide into second base for an RBI double and a 6-0 lead.
 That was it for Matz.

+When you have results like this a few outings in a row, in your head you’re like, I’ve got to change something.
+Something’s got to be different,” Matz said.
+“That’s the battle for me.”

 Nola (2-1) tossed three-hit ball and struck out eight over his seven innings.
+He struck out 30 over this last three starts.

+“It was a big series win against the Mets,” Nola said.
+“They’re a good team.
+There’s not too many breezes anymore, especially in the East.”

 Nola left his last start against Baltimore after allowing one run in eight innings.
 Two relievers gave up seven runs in the ninth and the Phillies held on for a 13-8 victory.